shopware5/devdocs/source/blog/_posts/2015-11-11-best-practices.md

 So I will still need this one event to bring my subscribers into play - but afterwards, most other events can be registered using subscribers.

-The event callback `onStartDispatch` usually looks like this in my plugins:
+The event callback `onRegisterSubscriber` usually looks like this in my plugins:

 ```
-public function onStartDispatch(Enlight_Event_EventArgs $args)
+public function onRegisterSubscriber(Enlight_Event_EventArgs $args)
 {
     // setting everything up
     $this->registerMyTemplateDir();